Course (food)

 A course is a group of dishes served together during a meal.

 A course may include many different dishes served at the same time, as in Service à la française (lit.
 'Service in the French style').
 The first "course", for example, could include potages, hors d’œuvres, and entrées all set out together.
 Meals served à la française can include from one to five courses, depending on the way the stages of the meal are grouped together.
 Beginning in the early 19th century, meals of three courses were the most common arrangement in service à la française.

 In contrast, a course may include individual dishes brought to the table sequentially and served separately to each guest, as in Service à la russe (lit.
 'Service in the Russian style').
-For example, a meal could have a first course of potage, a second course of hors d’œuvres, a third course of entrées, and so on.
+For example, a meal could have a first course of potage, a second course or a third course of entrées, and so on.
 The number of courses in meals served à la russe has changed over time, but an underlying sequence of dishes—based on the stages of the meal in the older service à la française—persisted from the 19th century to World War II and continued for formal meals in a much-reduced form into the 21st century.